It is Finished - The Death of Jesus

 Bible Verses

-As they led him away, they seized Simon from Cyrene, who was on his way in from the country, and put the cross on him and made him carry it behind Jesus.
-A large number of people followed him, including women who mourned and wailed for him.
+When they led him away, they grabbed one Simon of Cyrene, coming from the country, and placed on him the cross, to carry it after Jesus.
+A large crowd of the people followed him, including women who also mourned and lamented him.

-Now there was a man named Joseph, a member of the Council, a good and upright man, who had not consented to their decision and action.
-He came from the Judean town of Arimathea and he was waiting for the kingdom of God.
-Going to Pilate, he asked for Jesus' body.
-Then he took it down, wrapped it in linen cloth and placed it in a tomb cut in the rock, one in which no one had yet been laid.
-It was Preparation Day, and the Sabbath was about to begin.
-The women who had come with Jesus from Galilee followed Joseph and saw the tomb and how his body was laid in it.
-Then they went home and prepared spices and perfumes.
-But they rested on the Sabbath in obedience to the commandment.
+And look, a man named Joseph, who was a member of the council, a good and righteous man (he had not consented to their counsel and deed), from Arimathaea, a city of the Judeans, who was also waiting for the Kingdom of God: this man went to Pilate, and asked for the body of Jesus.
+He took it down, and wrapped it in a linen cloth, and placed him in a tomb that was cut in stone, where no one had ever been placed.
+It was the day of the Preparation, and the Sabbath was drawing near.
+The women, who had come with him out of Galilee, followed after, and saw the tomb, and how his body was placed.

 Luke 23:26-27 & 32-55